fleschutz/base256U/README.md

 Installation
 ------------
-Just a C++ compiler, git, and cmake is needed.
-Then execute in a terminal window:
+Requires git, cmake, and a C++ compiler - then execute in a terminal window:

 ```
 > git clone https://github.com/fleschutz/base256unicode; cd base256unicode